 The responsibility to deal with the questions and answers as specified in the guidelines for applicants is the full responsibility of the CA.

 However, upon request by potential applicants, the JTS can also provide advice on requests for clarifications received from potential applicants at any time prior or during the application period.
 These questions can be formulated in writing or in person.
-These questions and answers will not be published anywhere and cannot be taken for anything else but advice from a group of seasoned consultants.
+These questions and answers will not be published anywhere and cannot be taken for anything else but advice from a group of experienced consultants.
 In other words, no applicant can blame the JTS for any mistake or misleading advice, since they always had the possibility to address their queries to the CA in line with the provisions of the guidelines for applicants.

 Some of these consultations can take place in separate or group meetings between potential applicants and JTS staffers, at the JTS main office or antenna or at the potential applicants premises or in a suitable place where many potential applicants in one province could be interested in attending.
 Advice provided in these consultations can deal with all sorts of topics, including strategic or content related inputs for the project description, budget or logical framework matrix.